resbaz/lessons/authorea/04_DraftingLatex/draftingLatex.md

 Learning how to install and use LaTeX on your own computer can be quite difficult, so it's fortunate that the process is *much* easier on Authorea.
 In fact, the creators of Authorea have created a [short cheatsheet](https://authorea.com/users/3/articles/6868/_show_article) on web-friendly LaTeX (i.e. a list of LaTeX commands that work on the web).
-That's cheatsheet is bascially all you need to know to get started!
+That's cheatsheet is basically all you need to know to get started!

-The layout of the main tab of an Authorea article involves a series of text blocks, each of which has a series of useful buttons at the top and bottom.

 ##### Text blocks